joelburton/bst-practice/README.rst

 that is 3 high.
 (You could store up to 7 nodes in a 3-height BST;
 to store more, you'd need another rank).

+(However, just because a BST uses the fewest number of ranks doesn't always mean its balanced --- to be balanced, there's a stricter
+requirement: for every node, the height of its left-subtree can vary from the height of its right-subtree by, at most, 1).

 Self-Balancing BSTs
 -------------------